devliwa/devliwa/README.md

 # Welcome to My GitHub

-Hi, I’m **Charles Liwa** an aspiring full-stack developer.
+I’m **Charles Liwa** an aspiring full-stack developer.
 This page is designed like a mini website, where you can explore my projects

 ---